“Qué Será De Mí” (What Will Become of Me) by Julia Medina, English translation

 (x4)

-Continue reading ““Sueño Con Ella” by Concha Buika, English translation of lyrics”
+Continue reading ““Sueño Con Ella” (I Dream of Her) by Concha Buika, English translation”

-“En La Obscuridad” by Belinda, English translation of lyrics
+“En La Obscuridad” (In the Darkness) by Belinda, English translation

 Album: Catarsis (Catharsis), 2013